Penny's big game helps Seahawks knock off Eagles

 The Eagles’ offense struggled without four starters sidelined by injury — running back Jordan Howard (shoulder), wide receivers Alshon Jeffery (ankle) and Nelson Agholor (knee) and All-Pro right tackle Lane Johnson (concussion).

-Philadelphia’s only touchdown came on a 2-yard pass from Wentz to tight end Zack Ertz with 22 seconds remaining.
+Philadelphia’s only touchdown came on a 2-yard pass from Wentz to tight end Zach Ertz with 20 seconds remaining.

 Wentz completed 33 of 45 passes for 256 yards for the Eagles (5-6), who suffered their second straight defeat.
 Miles Sanders rushed for 63 yards on 12 carries and Ertz caught 12 passes for 91 yards.